umwrit350sp17/su17-team2/teamdocs/Writer Documentation/7 Page Formatting.md

 You can then change the size of your page, the orientation (portrait or landscape), and the margins.

 Default margins are set to 0.75 inch.
 For English papers requiring MLA formatting, you will need to change margins to 1 inch.
+This is not difficult.

 Simply click on the drop-down menu next to Margins and select Normal 1 inch.